Back to School Sale: $100 OFF Sitewide Shop now

 Part 1: Immediate Steps to Stop Bleeding

-When you come across a shaving cut, the first thing is to immediately stop bleeding so that you can go on with your day without making people around you concerned.
-So, below are the steps that can help you stop bleeding immediately.
+When you encounter a shaving cut, the first thing you should do is stop the bleeding immediately so that you can go on with your day without worrying the people around you.
+Below are the steps that can help you stop bleeding immediately.

 Step 1: Apply Pressure